excllent123/My_Kaggle_Solution/README.md

 4 Extera data  done

-Final, My rank is  228/2236,with more traning,I think I can get better position
+**Final, My rank is  228/2236
+I think I can get better position with more traning,**

+**Humpback Whale Identification**

+I will participate this competition next two month，good luck for me!